 Can you take photos during?

-If you ask before the session I may snap a couple with your personal camera or phone for you.
-But I don’t recommend that picture taking should be in focus.
+Upon request I can snap a couple photos with your personal camera or phone for you.
+I don’t recommend that picture taking should be in focus, though.

 A real photoshoot is a different undertaking with challenges to consider, not usually present during a regular session.

-If you are a content creator wishing to work with me to make content, this needs to be discussed as a separate project.
+If you are a content creator wishing to work with me to make content, this is possible, but must be negotiated as a separate project.

 Can I bring a friend to watch?

-I sometimes accept couples that want to experience together, but I don’t allow an audience.
-This is simply because an outer gaze tends to be rather distracting, and for most it is easier to surrender to the experience and fully appreciate it while not being observed.
+I sometimes accept couples that want to experience a scene together, but I don’t recommend bringing someone as audience.
+This is simply because an outer gaze tends to be rather distracting, and it is easier to surrender to the experience and fully appreciate it while not being observed.

 If you are worried about going alone let us talk about options to make you feel more secure.